Lantern acquired in April 2004.

 The following day, I set to work to clean the Z3430.
 Armed with a cloth dipped in full concentrate Exodus, I managed to get a great deal of the grime off the canopy and shoe.
 Now that the canopy is clean, the many dints and scratches can be seen.
 At least it looks as if it's had a bit of use now!

 The underside of the Z3430 came up well too.
 The Exodus made the writing fade slightly; although it is obviously still there.
-I am trying to keep it if possible so that I can remember when the repairs were carried out without having to look at the gear - though I could obviously just look at these photographs!
+I am trying to keep it if possible, in order that I can remember when the repairs were carried out without having to look at the gear - though I could, of course, just look back at these photographs!

 The high masts were replaced in November 2009, as part of the Derby Street Lighting PFI.
 The new masts and lanterns were supplied by CU Phosco.